jakibaki/In-Home-Switching/Readme.md

     * 720p (full Switch display resolution)
     * 40-60 FPS (if not see Troubleshooting)
     * Low delay (again, see Troubleshooting)
-  * Capture controller input on Switch
+  * Capture controller input on Nintendo Switch
     * Emulate an Xbox controller on the PC
   * PC app offers picture quality adjustments

 ## How to Use
 If you do not want to build by yourself, have a look at the [releases page](https://github.com/jakibaki/In-Home-Switching/releases).
-There you can find the App for the Switch as well as the corresponding PC companion App.
+There you can find the App for the Switch as well as the corresponding PC companion app.

 On PC, [Scp drivers](https://github.com/mogzol/ScpDriverInterface/releases/download/1.1/ScpDriverInterface_v1.1.zip) should also be installed (just unzip and execute `Driver Installer/ScpDriverInstaller.exe`).

-On your Switch, find out its IP (in the Internet settings) and start the App with your Switch CFW.
+On your Switch, find out its IP (in the Internet settings) and start the app with your Switch CFW.
 Type in the IP on the PC app and hit Link start!

 ## Screenshots